mboorstin/agc6375/README.md

 New Work
 ========

-During the 2020 coronavirus epidemic we started up work on this again, using the open source https://github.com/B-Lang-org/bsc compiler.
-I've started to clean up the work I did for 6.375 a few years ago, but things are still messy.
+During the 2020 coronavirus epidemic Val and I started up work on this again, using the open source https://github.com/B-Lang-org/bsc compiler.
+We've started to clean up the work we did for 6.375 a few years ago, but things are still messy.

 Prerequisites